Short Rib and Sausage Ragu

 Preheat the oven to 250 degrees.

 Heat the olive oil in a Dutch oven over medium-high heat until shimmering.
 Season the short ribs with oregano, garlic powder, sea salt, and freshly cracked pepper, to taste.
-Place into the hot Dutch oven and sear all sides of the short ribs, turning with tongs, until golden brown & the fat has rendered, about 8-10 minutes.
-Transfer the ribs to a plate then pour off all but 1 teaspoon of grease.
+Place the ribs into the hot Dutch oven and sear all sides of them, turning with tongs, until golden brown & the fat has rendered, about 8-10 minutes.
+Transfer the ribs to a plate, then pour off all but 1 teaspoon of grease.

-Add the tomato paste, minced garlic, crushed fennel seeds, and crushed red pepper flakes and continue cooking, stirring constantly, for 1 minute.
+Add the tomato paste, minced garlic, crushed fennel seeds, and crushed red pepper flakes, and continue cooking, stirring constantly, for 1 minute.

 Deglaze the pan with the wine, making sure to scrape up the browned bits from the bottom of the pan.
-Cook, until the wine has reduced to a glaze, about 2 minutes.
-Add the short ribs and their juices back to the Dutch oven then add the hand-crushed whole tomatoes and rosemary sprig; stir to combine.
+Cook until the wine has reduced to a glaze, about 2 minutes.

 Cover with a lid & place into the oven to simmer gently, turning the ribs & stirring a few times throughout the cooking process, until the meat is very tender and falls off the bones, about 3 hours.